wday0507/FPL-Portfolio-Optimisation/README.md

 # Feature Engineering #

 I try and extract meaningful predictors that are not immediately obvious in the dataset.
 This aims to improve prediction accuracy.
 For example:
-- Goals per 90: noramlises goals to per 90 mins player to help identify efficietn goal scorers
+- Goals per 90: normalises goals to per 90 mins player to help identify efficient goal scorers
 - Form trend: measures change in performance, indicates player improvements that may not be priced in
 - Minutes momentum: tracks whether a player is increasing or decreasing game time
 <br>